SequentCalculus/sequent-calculus-compiler/README.md

 ## Using the latex backend

-It is possible to generate colorized latex output for code snippets using the `grokking texify` subcommand.
+It is possible to generate colorized latex output for code snippets using the `scc texify` subcommand.
 The colors used for syntax highlighting are not predefined but must be declared in the header of the latex file, using, for example, the following defaults:

 ```latex